 Students wishing to enter the J.D./Ph.D. program must fulfill all admission requirements for the School of Law and the Center for Health Care Ethics, except that the LSAT is accepted in lieu of the GRE.
 Students must apply to each school separately but may apply to both schools during the same admission period or may wait to apply to the Ph.D. program during the first year in the School of Law.
-For information about the J.D./Ph.D. program, contact Amy Sanders, Executive Director of the Center for Health Law Studies.
-For additional information about the Ph.D. program in Health Care Ethics, contact the Ph.D.
-Program Director, Center for Health Care Ethics.
+For information about the J.D./Ph.D. program, contact the Executive Director of the Center for Health Law Studies and the Ph.D.
+Program Director in the Center for Health Care Ethics.